Healthy Homes Assessment Hutt Central

 Brendon

-When do I require to meet requirements of the Healthy Homes Standards?
+When Do I require to be in compliance with the Healthy Homes Standards?

 Hutt Central Healthy Homes Compliance Timeframes

-• A Healthy Homes Declaration of Intent along with an Insulation Declaration and an Insurance Statement should be included with any renewal, new or modified tenancy agreement.
+• A Healthy Homes Statement of Intent to Comply as well as an Insulation Statement, and an Insurance Statement should be included in any renewed, new or modified tenancy agreement.

-From 1 July 2021
+Beginning 1 July 2021

 Unreasonable Gaps & Holes